ShortArrow/neovim-reverse-lookup/README.md

 # Readme

-This is reverse lookup cheet sheet of Neovim
+This is reverse lookup cheetsheet of Neovim

 [nrlcs.shortarrow.jp](https://nrlcs.shortarrow.jp/)